 I have my Bachelor's and Master's in Chemistry.

-I am training towards QTS status and a Master's in Education.
+I am a full-time secondary school teacher and training towards QTS status and a Master's in Education at present.

 I want to help others understand this interesting science with the dedication and expert knowledge that I have been gifted throughout my education.